 CalPERS argues or implies that Mr. Lewis or the City were in some manner responsible for incorrectly reporting a portion of his Battalion Chief compensation as "temporary upgrade pay", despite the fact that the City submitted such reports after being explicitly directed to do so by CalPERS.

-B. CalPERS Must Either Accept the Disputed Portion of Mr. Lewis' Battalion Chief Compensation As "Temporary Upgrade Pay" Or Must Now Appropriately Designate It
+Mr. Lewis' Battalion Chief Compensation Qualfies as "Temporary Upgrade Pay"